KenKundert/avendesora/doc/commands.rst

 |   avendesora changed
 |   avendesora C

-When you run the 'archive' command it overwrites the existing archive.
+When you run the :ref:`archive command <archive command>` it overwrites the existing archive.
 If you have accidentally deleted an account or changed a secret, then replacing the archive could cause the last copy of the original information to be lost.
-To prevent this from occurring it is a good practice to run the 'changed' command before regenerating the archive.
+To prevent this from occurring it is a good practice to run the :ref:`changed command <changed command>` before regenerating the archive.
 It describes all of the changes that have occurred since the last time the archive was generated.
 You should only regenerate the archive once you have convinced yourself all of the changes are as expected.

 .. index::